frankfruityloops/Channels/README.md

 | ABCD12345 | Yle Arena |⠀Not Needed⠀
 | ABCD12345 | Yonvi |⠀Not Needed⠀

 # Credits
- All credits goes to the respective developers.
+All credit goes to the respective developers and @esc0rtd3w for the NO-PSN patches.